 Develop a habit of downloading content only from trusted places

 Develop a healthy practice of avoiding pirated software or unreputable freeware.
-If you have the need to download a document or other file online use sources that are widely known and trusted.
-Remember that various downloads you do on the internet are one of the main source of not only time bombs but other various kinds of malware.
-In addition to this don't forget about different links and email attachments we may receive through different channels.
+If you need to download a document or other file online, use widely known and trusted sources.
+Remember that various downloads you do on the internet are one of the main sources of not only time bombs but other various kinds of malware.
+In addition to this, don't forget about different links and email attachments we may receive through different channels.
 Be careful around them as well.
 Website security checks also should help you ensure robust online safety.
-Everything that seems odd or unusual will be better to left unchecked or unopened.
+Everything that seems odd or unusual will be better left unchecked or unopened.

 Use antivirus or antimalware software

 The most important rule of today's cyber security is to have reliable anti-malware software to fight off not only time bombs but various other kinds of malware.
-Check regularly its updates so that the software you have installed can successfully identify and remove any cyber threat that has arisen.
+Check regularly its updates so that the software you have installed can successfully identify and remove any cyber threat.

 Keep an eye on your employees

-This may sound like a thing from a James Bond movie, but it`s actually a very real way to prevent time bombs attacks.
+This may sound like a thing from a James Bond movie, but it`s actually an authentic way to prevent time bomb attacks.
 Specialists call such cyber attacks where an employee is involved an insider threat.
-Although this type of cyber attack may be rare, it is rightly considered the most dangerous one.
+Although this type of cyber attack may be rare, it is rightly considered the most dangerous.
 It is also worth mentioning that not only key employees can be involved in insider threat cyber attacks.
-The only problem is to receive the high enough privileges to be able to deploy the time bomb.
-Not only personal revenge but very often such kinds of employees in a company are the most targeted individuals by wailing phishers, for example.
+The only problem is to receive high enough privileges to be able to deploy the time bomb.
+Not only personal revenge but very often, such employees in a company are the most targeted individuals by wailing phishers, for example.

-Insider threat is a matter of high importance to secure the workplace of high ranking individuals in a company with decent security system.
-Things like EDR solutions will not just mirror the malware attacks, but also prevent the time bombs, data breaches and other nasty things from insider threats.
+Insider threat is a matter of high importance to secure the workplace of high-ranking individuals in a company with a decent security system.
+Things like EDR solutions will not just mirror the malware attacks but also prevent time bombs, data breaches, and other nasty things from insider threats.